 Spine Event Calendar

-In 2022, the Montane Spine Challenger North will be holding its inaugural event.
-The course begins in Hawes at 0800 on Sunday January 9 and finishes at Kirk Yetholm, with participants given 108 hours to complete the 160-mile course.
+The 2024 Montane Spine Challenger North begins in Hawes at 08:00 on Monday January 15 and finishes at Kirk Yetholm by 20:00 on Friday January 29, with participants given 108 hours to complete the 160-mile course.

 The Montane Summer Spine Race is the summer version of the Spine Race without the bitter, cold weather.
 This means that athletes have a slightly shorter time limit – at 156 hours (six-and-a-half days) – to trek from Edale to Kirk Yetholm.
-The 2022 race gets under way on Sunday June 19 at 0800 UK.
-Eoin Keith holds the fastest Summer Spine Race time with 77:34:52.
-Anna Troup has the women’s record after recording 80:28:35.
+The 2023 race gets under way on Sunday June 18 at 0800.